Dalal Achcar: Awards and honours

 In 2014 Achcar is a member of the council and vice-president of the Iberian-American Association of Dance Specialists, a body connected to the Organization of American States (OAS), and is a member of the Executive and Artistic Committee of the Royal Academy of Dance.

 Personal life

-Achcar is the widow of federal deputy Luiz Fernando Bocayuva Cunha with whom she had a son Amir.
+Achcar is the widow of federal deputy Luiz Fernando Bocayuva Cunha with whom she had a son.

+She is the first cousin once removed of the author Nassim Nicholas Taleb.

+Dalal Achcar was portrayed by Camila Márdila in the 2024 Brazilian film I'm Still Here.